Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Details

 \section{Scheme Details}

 In this section, we briefly illustrate the main phases of our FCD scheme.
-Next, we describe the details of each phase and provide proofs for the correctness of the scheme.
+Next, we describe the details of each phase and provide proof for the correctness of the scheme.